Basic Common Causes of Bankruptcy

 Are You Judgment Proof?

-Most unsecured creditors are required to obtain a court judgment before they can start collection procedures,such as a wage garnishment or seizure of personal property.
-(Collections for taxes, child support, and student loans are exceptions to this general rule.)
-If your debts are mainly of the type that require a judgment, the next question is whether you have any income or property that your creditors can seize if they go to the trouble of obtaining a judgment.
-For instance, if all of your income comes from Social Security (which can’t be taken by creditors), and all of your property is exempt, there is nothing your creditors can take from you to satisfy their judgment.
-That makes you “judgment proof”.; While you may still wish to file for Chapter 7 bankruptcy to get a fresh start, nothing bad will happen to you if you don’t file, no matter how much you owe.
+Most unsecured creditors are required to obtain a court judgment before they can start collection procedures such as a wage garnishment or seizure of personal property.
+Collections for taxes, child support, and student loans are exceptions to this general rule.
+If your debts are mainly of the type that require a judgment, the next question is whether you have income or property that your creditors can seize after obtaining a judgment.
+If all of your income comes from Social Security, which is protected from most creditors, and all of your property is exempt, what can the creditors take from you to satisfy their judgment?
+You are considered “judgment proof”.
+While you may still wish to file for Chapter 7 bankruptcy to get a fresh start, no property needs protection even if you don’t file Bankruptcy and no matter how much you owe.

 Will Chapter 7 Bankruptcy Discharge Enough of Your Debts?

 It doesn’t make sense to file for Chapter 7 if your primary goal is to eliminate nondischargeable debts.
 Certain categories of debts cannot be discharged in Chapter 7 bankruptcy.The main nondischargeable debts are: